 Che Guevara Santa Clara

-CUBA ITINERARY – DAY 10:
+DAY 10: DEPARTURE

-An airport transfer isn’t included in the tour price but your tour guide will be able to help you organise this in advance if you wish.
+An airport transfer isn’t included in the tour price but your tour guide will be able to help you organize this in advance if you wish.

-A taxi from the Old Town to Havana Airport generally costs around 20 to 30 CUC per vehicle, so if there are few of you heading to the airport around the same time you can split this cost between you.
+A taxi from the Old Town to Havana Airport generally costs around 20 to 30 CUC per vehicle, so if there are a few of you heading to the airport around the same time you can split this cost between you.